 The Sally Awards recognize and celebrate the contributions and accomplishments of artists, educators, volunteers, philanthropists, and leaders who strengthen and enrich the stage of Minnesota with their commitment to the arts and arts education.

-Congratulations to the 23rd annual Sally Award winners!
+Congratulations to the 27th annual Sally Awards recipients!

 ARTS ACCESS | Lake Area Music Festival